Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 TIP

-Use transformer to rewrite node properties before printing.
+Use macros to rewrite node properties before printing.
 For changing the names of generated symbols and files, use resolver instead.

 typescript